• LAUNCH YOUR DREAM

 Nearly every female client that I photograph for work feels they have a “problem” area that most others don’t see.

 Your thoughts have power.
 Your words matter.
-Your opinions can feel like fact.
-Catastrophic wars have started because of mistaken beliefs and opinions, so why would you want to wage a thought-war on yourself?
+Your opinions can feel like facts.
+Catastrophic wars have started because of mistaken beliefs and opinions, so why would you want to wage a thought war on yourself?

-For every woman that has a problem area–something we claim to dislike about ourselves–we mentally carry around an origin story of the first shaming event where someone convinced us that there is something wrong with us.
+For every woman with a problem area–something we claim to dislike about ourselves–we mentally carry around an origin story of the first shaming event where someone convinced us that something was wrong with us.
 Most often, it was by being teased by a bully.
-Unfortunately, that bully can be a parent, a sibling, a teacher, a relative, a popular kid at school–anyone we believed possessed the power to make us feel insignificant.
+Unfortunately, that bully can be a parent, a sibling, a teacher, a relative, or a popular kid at school–anyone we believed possessed the power to make us feel insignificant.

 What makes that person more right about you than you?
 Look at him/her.
 Is he/she perfect?
 No!
 That person needs to focus on themselves.
 He/she is just trying to make you feel bad about you, so he/she doesn’t have to look at himself/herself.
 Ignore him/her!”

-Think about how many advertising dollars have been spent on making you feel less-than about yourself so that you will spend money on a “fix,” which reinforces your adverse origin event where you were first taught to dislike something about yourself.
+Think about how many advertising dollars have been spent on making you feel less than yourself so that you will spend money on a “fix,” reinforcing your adverse origin event where you were first taught to dislike something about yourself.
 Recognize how difficult it is to fight the marketing messages you are bombarded with hundreds of times a day–often unconsciously.

 In the 1940s, clothing manufacturers saw a golden opportunity.
 Once you start selling clothes for each sex, sales will double.

-Now, if subsequent children are born as opposite sexes, you have to buy a new wardrobe.
+If subsequent children are born as opposite sexes, you must buy a new wardrobe.
 Once you could find out the sex during pregnancy, it became fashionable to decorate a gender-specific nursery.
 It plays upon a parent’s excitement and requires being updated more often.
 A new baby in a year or two?
 You have to redecorate again!

-I’ve dealt with harmful harassment for being labeled as “different” in both in my life and that of my son’s.
+I’ve dealt with harmful harassment for being labeled as “different” in my life and my son’s.

 He stared at me with his big eyes and said, “I’m so excited.
 I don’t like it when people tell me I’m a girl.
 I tell them I’m a boy!”
 And right there, my heart broke into a million pieces.
-In Europe, where I spent a good portion of my life, it’s acceptable to allow boys to have long hair.
-But there it was staring me in the face–my son’s own negative origin story about being shamed by kids at school–that it’s bad for a boy to take on qualities that might be considered feminine.
+In Europe, where I spent a good portion of my life, allowing boys to have long hair is acceptable.
+But there it was, staring me in the face–my son’s own negative origin story about being shamed by kids at school–that it’s bad for a boy to take on qualities that might be considered feminine.
 And it was terrible to have pretty, curly hair if you are a guy.

 Who makes these rules about how people should look?

-People who believe boys must have short hair and girls can have long hair are merely expressing an opinion.
-An opinion pushed on everyone they encounter who appears to be challenging their world view.
+People who believe boys must have short hair and girls can have long hair merely express an opinion.
+They push this opinion on everyone they encounter who appears to be challenging their worldview.
 I still bristle that my kid can’t look unique (and entirely beautiful to his dad and me) without being bullied because he looks different.

-Self-esteem arises from the most basic of emotions: whether you feel that you are loved and supported enough or not.
+Self-esteem arises from the most basic of emotions: whether you feel you are loved and supported enough.

-Reframing your first shaming event requires that you revisit the experience, which can be very painful and why many people avoid doing it.
-We mistakenly believe that it’s better just to move on.
+Reframing your first shaming event requires revisiting the experience, which can be very painful and is why many people avoid doing it.
+We mistakenly believe that it’s better to move on.
 But if the event still influences your belief in your abilities, your feelings around deserving love, and viewing yourself through a kinder filter, then it needs reframing.

 Healing your wounded past is a crucial step towards self-confidence and healthy self-esteem.
 It requires fixing your internal negative perceptions by examining what happened to you, and not the version where you blame yourself and take on what was said as if you were at fault because the adults around you made you feel like you should.